You can earn Fitbit badges by achieving your fitness goals. It keeps you motivated to achieve your goals and set new goals.

 Fitbit is an American fitness company that doesn’t need any introduction.
-The company produces some of the finest fitness trackers and smartwatches in the market.
+The company produces some of the finest fitness trackers and smartwatches on the market.
 Fitbit also has different ways of keeping the consumer engaged.
 One such feature is the Fitbit badges offered by the company as rewards to the user.

 This guide will help you understand what these Fitbit badges are and how to earn them.
 If you’re a Fitbit user and want to know about the latest badges, then this article is for you.
 The list includes how to unlock each badge.

-What are the badges on Fitbit?
+What are the Badges of Fitbit?

 As said earlier, badges are rewards given to the user upon completing set goals and achievements.
 These badges let the user showcase the daily progress they’ve made.
 For example, the March of Penguins is a badge a user earns when they walk 70 miles since joining Fitbit.
 There are over 100 badges from Fitbit that a user can collect.

 If you know anything about the neurotransmitter Dopamine, then you’d probably know that rewards will make a person crave more.
 So, these new badges from Fitbit sure seem to be doing the job.
 These badges will help the user stay fit by earning rewards.
 It seems Fitbit won’t make a fortune from these badges, so why hesitate to grab them all?

 Types of badges and how to earn them?

 There are over 100 Fitbit badges, and they can be broadly classified into 5 groups.

 To be precise, there are two groups of daily badges, two groups of lifetime badges, and a dedicated group of weight loss badges.
 Here is the complete list of badges grouped and sorted from low to high.

 Fitbit daily badges can be earned more than once (or, if you have the dedication, daily).
 There are two types of daily badges, Daily Steps Badges and Daily Floors Badges.